Ben Palmer

 Ben Palmer (born 1976) is a British film and television director.
 His television credits include the Channel 4 sketch show Bo' Selecta!
 (2002–2006), the second and third series of the E4 sitcom The Inbetweeners (2009–2010) and the Sky Atlantic comedy-drama Breeders (2020).
 Palmer has also directed films such as the Inbetweeners spin-off, The Inbetweeners Movie (2011) and the romantic comedy Man Up (2015).

 Biography

 Palmer was born and raised in Penny Bridge, Barrow-in-Furness.
 He attended Chetwynde School.

 His first directing job was the Channel 4 sketch show Bo' Selecta!, which he co-developed with its main star, Leigh Francis.
 Palmer directed the second and third series of the E4 sitcom The Inbetweeners in 2009 and 2010, respectively.
+He then directed its film adaptation.

+In 2024, he directed the ITV1 comedy-drama series Douglas Is Cancelled.